 Block paving is still the UK’s most popular driveway surfacing product.
 Whilst alternative decorative paving products such as pattern imprinted concrete and resin have also gained in popularity, overall, this has had little impact on demand for blocks!

-Modern manufacturing methods allow very subtle colour blends to be achieved.
-The wide variation of block sizes mean a much wider range of patterns are also possible.
+Modern manufacturing means subtle colour blends are achievable.
+In addition to this, a wide variation of block sizes, gives a greater range of patterns.

 Old Style Block Paving Patterns

-Herringbone style is the most popular older pattern you will see.
-Strong bonds are formed by the interlocking of blocks and they are set at either 45 degrees or 90 degrees.
+Herringbone style is the most popular older block paving pattern you will see.
+This pattern creates strong bonds due to the interlocking of blocks.
+They are set at either 45 degrees or 90 degrees.

 Stretcher bond is the simplest pattern and is also known as ‘half bond’ or ‘running bond’.
 In this pattern joints are offset by half the width of the block.